Skip to content

 Landscape and natural beauty of Kamenjak

 Kamenjak is known for its untouched Mediterranean vegetation, with more than 500 different plant species, including rare orchids.
 Its shores are adorned with steep cliffs and sandy coves, ideal for swimming and exploring the underwater world.
-Here you will also find numerous islets, among which are the famous Fenoliga and Porer, which hides one of the oldest lighthouses in the Adriatic.
+Here you will also find numerous islets, among which are the famous Fenoliga and Porer, which hides one of the oldest lighthouses on the Adriatic.

 Visit to Kamenjak

 Renting a boat will give you a completely different perspective of this amazing landscape.
-Visiting by boat makes everything even more exciting, as you will have the opportunity to explore hidden beaches, islets and coves, away from the crowds.
+Visiting by boat makes everything even more exciting, as you will have the opportunity to explore hidden beaches, islets and coves, far from the crowds.

 Before planning your visit, we recommend that you check the rules and conditions for entering the Kamenjak protected area on their information page: KAMENJAK